-We would like to invite You to participate in the Certified Product Owner Class (CSPO Class).
-CSPO Class will hold by one of the founders of Agile methodology, trainer of the first Scrum team, official Certified Scrum Coach and Certified Scrum Trainer by Scrum Alliance- Jeff McKenna and local russian- speaking Scrum trainer — Andrii Pavlenko!
+We would like to invite You to participate in the Certified Product Owner Class.
+CSPO Class will hold by one of the founders of Agile methodology, trainer of the very first Scrum team, official Certified Scrum Coach and Certified Scrum Trainer by Scrum Alliance- Jeff McKenna, with support of local russian- speaking trainers — Andrii Pavlenko and Bogdan Misyura!

 - October 17, 2013 — October 18, 2013

-Upon successful completion of this course each participant will be enrolled as a Certified Scrum Product Owner, which includes a one-year Scrum Alliance membership which includes access to exclusive resource on the Scrum Alliance website.
+Upon successful completion of this course each participant will be enrolled as a Certified Scrum Product Owner, which includes one-year Scrum Alliance membership with access to exclusive resource on the Scrum Alliance website.

 See the detailed info: